-Serbia: Capital investment for new EPS energy6.
-November 2019. / News Serbia Energy
+Serbia: Capital investment for new EPS energy, News Serbia Energy

 The investment cycle of Electric Power Industry of Serbia is happening in all branches across Serbia and sets the foundation for modernization and improvement of business, which will continue with even greater intensity.
 Investment activities have started rolling over the last three and a half years.
 Past projects on the brink of termination or without proper documentation and permits were restarted with a lot of effort by EPS management and experts.
 EPS fulfils its obligation to preserve and modernize its existing capacities, but also to secure Serbia’s energy security by building new ones.